It’s the school holidays and you can’t spend time with your children as you’re sick.

 Mr Chee, a PE teacher at a Primary School, started having high fever and developed rashes.

 He went to the hospital and got a blood test done and it was confirmed that he had contracted dengue.

 Dengue is an unpredictable disease – one cannot predict who will develop severe dengue also called dengue hemorrhagic fever, which can be life-threatening.

 He was hospitalised for seven days and was on drips due to high fever.
 Mr Chee was not able to sleep as he developed intense rashes on his body, which caused much pain and discomfort.
 Acquiring dengue also triggered other health-related issues and affected his renal system.

-Generally, 1 in 5 people diagnosed with dengue in Singapore require cost-intensive hospital care, which can cost an estimated US$3,167 per case.
+Generally, 1 in 5 people diagnosed with dengue in Singapore requires cost-intensive hospital care, which can cost an estimated US$3,167 per case.

 Today, the father of three religiously uses mosquito repellent and patches on his kids and on himself to prevent getting bitten by a mosquito.

 In Singapore, the Ministry of Health (MOH) reported a cumulative total of 13,115 dengue cases in 2016, a 16% year-on-year increase over the total of 11,298 cases reported in 2015.
 As at 16 May this year, the National Environment Agency (NEA) has recorded a cumulative total of 998 reported cases of dengue.